wp-plugins/cleantalk-spam-protect/readme.txt

 1. Setup Android/iOS app to have push notices when new legitiamte comments/registrations or contactcs appears on the website.

 == Changelog ==
+= 4.13 2014-12-29 =
+  * Fixed bug with autimatically aprovement not spam comment.
+Now this option disabled and do not override local WordPress policy.

 = 4.12 2014-12-29 =
   * Fixed bug with 'Wrong Access key...' notice in WordPress dashboard.
   * Fixed filtration bug in WordPress dashboard login form.